Alaska Bears Photo Tour and Workshops

 The main goal of this trip is to photograph grizzly bears.
 We will be photographing numerous bears and beautiful landscapes.
 We will spend several hours with them in different habitats.
 We will also look for other wildlife.
 If the weather conditions permit, we may do a side trip to photograph Walruses.

 Bears can move up to 20 miles in one day depending on the tides and where the food is.
 That is why many people travel to locations and often do not see bears.
-We will be within a 30-minute flight of the best bear photography locations in the world.
+We will be a short flight to the best bear photography locations in the world.

 Do you want to photograph bears chasing salmon in a river and cubs playing with each other with snowcapped mountains in the background?
 Are you interested in photographing bears as they run through the water and pounce on the migrating salmon?
 We will go to where the action is.
 This trip is planned during peak salmon migration season.
 The bears will be busy feeding on the salmon.
 We will photograph bears leaping thru the air and grabbing red sockeye salmon.